 Be sure to respond to every recommendation you get, positive or negative.
 It’s a great way to both thank your happy customers and stay on top of any customer complaints.

-To learn how to respond to customer reviews, download our free eBook “Review Response Templates.”
+To learn how to respond to customer reviews, download our free guide “Review Response Templates.”

 Don’t fall behind the competition when it comes to Facebook reviews.
-Collect more authentic reviews with BirdEye.
-BirdEye was ranked the #1 online reputation software by G2 Crowd, based on the data from hundreds of customer reviews.
-There’s no other software on the market that allows businesses to do all the things that BirdEye’s all-in-one dashboard does.
+Collect more authentic reviews with Birdeye.
+Birdeye was ranked the #1 online reputation management software by G2 Crowd, based on the data from hundreds of customer reviews.
+There’s no other software on the market that allows businesses to do all the things that Birdeye’s all-in-one dashboard does.